ahmerb/typescript-sequelize-article/article.md

 const db = createModels(sequelizeConfig);
 ```

 Now, let's make the `createModels` function.
-Typically, people create an `index.ts` file that has the function that does this as a default export.
-The function itself just calls `sequelize.import` with every file in the directory, which is the model files.
-But, with that
+Typically, people create an `index.ts` file that has the function that creates models as a default export.
+The function then just calls `sequelize.import` with every file in the directory, which would be the model files.
+The problem with with that approach is that there's no way to maintain typechecking.
+To keep those juicy types, we'll create an interface called `DbInterface`.
+Then, `createModels` will return an object `db` of type `DbInterface` which will have the Sequelize models attached to them.
+The important bit is that it will be explicity defined in `DbInterface` which models are defined and what attributes and methods each model has.
+The `db` object can then be passed to api route handlers, which can use the models to make Sequelize queries.
-approach there's no way to maintain typechecking.
-To keep those juicy types, we'll create an interface called `DbInterface`. `createModels` will return an object `db`  of type `DbInterface` which will have the sequelize models attached to them, except it will be explicity defined in `DbInterface` which models there are, and what the attributes and methods each model gives you are.
-The `db` object can then be passed to api route handlers, which can use the models to make sequelize queries.

 Let's define `DbInterface`.

 ```typescript
 // src/typings/DbInterface/index.d.ts